Bioinformatics and Biological Resources Fund

-The current call is the tenth round of BBR funding; grants awarded under previous calls can be viewed using our Portfolio Analyser (see 'Search awarded grants' in related links).
+The current call is the eleventh round of BBR funding; grants awarded under previous calls can be viewed using our Portfolio Analyser (see 'Search awarded grants' in related links).

 Global Challenges Research Fund (GCRF)

-GCRF is a new five year £1.5 billion resource funding stream, announced as part of the 2015 spending review, to ensure that UK research takes a leading role in addressing the problems faced by developing countries.
+GCRF is a 5-year £1.5 billion resource funding stream, announced as part of the 2015 spending review, to ensure that UK research takes a leading role in addressing the problems faced by developing countries.
 The GCRF will deploy the UK’s world-class research capability to address the challenges faced by the developing world.
 The funding is protected science spend and the research councils are primary delivery partners.
-The GCRF is also part of the UK government’s pledge to allocate 0.7% of Gross National Income to Official Development Assistance, promoting the welfare and economic development of developing countries.
+The GCRF is also part of the UK government’s commitment to Official Development Assistance, promoting the welfare and economic development of developing countries.

 Official Development Assistance

 All research funded through the GCRF stream will form part of the UK’s Official Development Assistance (ODA).
 Therefore, research proposals submitted under the GCRF highlight should clearly demonstrate that the primary purpose is to promote the economic development and welfare of countries on the DAC list of ODA recipients as its main objective.
 More information is available in the FAQs, the specific GCRF guidance and the RCUK ODA guidance document (see external links).

 Bioscience researchers have a continuing and growing need for access to state-of-the-art bioinformatics and biological resources:

-- For bioinformatics resources (e.g. databases, software suites), there is a need to enable the management, analysis and sharing of large and/or complex datasets.
+- For bioinformatics resources (for example databases, software suites), there is a need to enable the management, analysis and sharing of large and/or complex datasets.
 There is a continuing need for novel software solutions that can enable deeper analysis of datasets and facilitate greater understanding of biological systems

-- For biological resources, access to materials that underpin cutting edge bioscience research is required e.g. culture and germplasm collections, mutant lines, DNA samples, clones, genetic libraries etc
+- For biological resources, access to materials that underpin cutting edge bioscience research is required for example culture and germplasm collections, mutant lines, DNA samples, clones, genetic libraries etc.

 Despite this need, the provision of resources for the benefit of the bioscience research community remains challenging because:

-- Resources may already exist but are not readily available (e.g. arising from work carried out during a project grant rather than being funded as a community resource)
+- Resources may already exist but are not readily available (for example arising from work carried out during a project grant rather than being funded as a community resource)

 - Resources may have been established as a community resource for a fixed term and require more sustainable funding